 Isle of Hope (in spite of its name, not actually an island, but a peninsula bounded but not quite cut off by the area’s marshland waterways) is less than 30 minutes from Savannah (about 10 miles), and has a place in the history of Georgia almost as old as the city itself.

-Four of Savannah’s attractions are in the immediate vicinity of Isle of Hope, but the town is also an ideal spot for a scenic and relaxing riverside stroll or as a place from which to explore the marshes stretching from Savannah to the Atlantic Ocean.
+Several of Savannah’s attractions are in the immediate vicinity of Isle of Hope, but the town is also an ideal spot for a scenic and relaxing riverside stroll or as a place from which to explore the marshes stretching from Savannah to the Atlantic Ocean.

 For its first 150 years, Isle of Hope was a small and quiet settlement, home only to a few fishers and farmers, but it would later become one of Savannah’s favorite summer resorts.
 Savannah’s wealthier citizens began to build their summer houses on the banks of the Skidaway River around the mid-19th century, hoping to escape the heat and the diseases then rampant in the city.